Shivanathsai/SOCIALMEDIA-VUE-FRONTEND/README.md

 # social-media-frontend

-Is a Social Media Application.
+Is a Social Media Application

 Social media are interactive computer-mediated technologies that facilitate the creation and sharing of information, ideas, career interests and other forms of expression via virtual communities and networks.